Skip to main content

 Labour mobility

 Kiribati participates in the Pacific Labour Mobility Scheme, designed to help fill labour shortages in rural and regional Australia and provide employment experience, skills, and income for Kiribati workers.
-Kiribati is the largest participating country in the scheme.
 It also participates in the Seasonal Workers Programme.

 More about Pacific Labour Mobility